mitchwilson/lantern/README.md

 # Lantern

+Version 0.1.0

-JavaScript library for illuminating memory issues in Chrome.
+Will be a JavaScript library for illuminating memory issues in Chrome.

+Getting started now building out project structure.

 ## Usage